 Step 4.
 Click the Click to record screen option to trigger the MiniTool Screen Recorder window.

 Step 5.
-You can change the recording area from the default Full screen to Select region by clicking the down-arrow behind Full screen.
+You can change the recording area from the default Full screen to the Select region by clicking the down arrow button next to the Full screen.

 Step 6.
 You can mute or unmute system audio or microphone of your computer for your recording.